Eduard-Konovka/feb101-course-task-api/README.md

-# Web server for a application of a basic online store
+# Web server for a application of a book online store (course project)

-A web server for a single-page web application of a simple online store that allows you to select the necessary product from the proposed range in the right quantity with automatic calculation of the order amount.
+A web server for a single-page web application of an online bookstore that allows you to filter the selection of books with automatic calculation of the order amount.

 ## Description